forthedamn/gitum/README.md

 ```
 $ gum ls

-* forthedamn - zhoguoxin@126.com
+* forthedamn - forthedamn@github.com
-  zhoguoxin -- zhoguoxin@company.com
+  name -- name@company.com

 ```

 ```
-$ gum use zhoguoxin  //switch congi to zhoguoxin
+$ gum use forthedamn  //switch config to forthedamn

-    Local user config has been set to: zhoguoxin
+    Local user config has been set to: forthedamn

 ```